boynton/elldn/README.md

     () - an empty list
     true - the true value
-    foo?
-    foo - some other symbol
+    foo - some symbol
+    foo? - another symbol
+    foo! - also a valid symbol
     foo: - a keyword
     <foo> - a type
+    [1, 2, 3] - a vector (JSON array) of 3 values
+    [1 2 3] - an equivalent vector
     (1 2 3) - a list of 3 elements
     (1, 2, 3) - same thing (commas are optional)
     {"foo": 2, "bar": 3} - a regular JSON object